arkatebi/OpenWorld-problem/doc/getDataSet.md

 <a name="title" />
-## Obtaining training and evaluation datasets for assessing predictive models
+## Obtaining datasets for assessing predictive models

 ### Contents